-At first glance this stitch pattern almost looks like the butterfly stitch.
-However, it's worked a bit different to create an openwork cube motif.
+At first glance, this stitch pattern almost looks like the butterfly stitch.
+It has worked a bit different to create an openwork cube motif.
 This lacy design by Grow Creative allows for a lovely breeze to keep you comfortable when wearing the scarf on warmer days.

 07 of 10